 Getting hurt is never part of the plan, but anything can happen.
 There are pre-packaged first aid kits available or you can create your own.
 I purchased this first aid kit and supplemented it with additional items, including:

-- Antihistamine – in case of an allergic reaction
+- Antihistamine – in case of an allergic reaction, also helps me sleep

 - Ibuprofen – for inflammation and pain relief